GoogleCloudPlatform/cloud-ops-sandbox/terraform/tutorial.md

 ## Overview

-The Cloud Operations Sandbox is intended to make it easy for you to deploy and run a non-trivial application that lets you explore the Google Cloud Platform services, particularly the [Ops Management](http://cloud.google.com/products/operations) (formerly Stackdriver) product suite.
-Ops Management is a suite of tools that helps you gain full observability into your code and applications.
+The Cloud Operations Sandbox is intended to make it easy for you to deploy and run a non-trivial application that lets you explore the Google Cloud Platform services, particularly the [Cloud Operations](http://cloud.google.com/products/operations) (formerly Stackdriver) product suite.
+Cloud Operations is a suite of tools that helps you gain full observability into your code and applications.

 The Hipster Shop application used in the sandbox is intended to be sufficiently complex such that you can meaningfully experiment with it, and the Sandbox automatically provisions a new demo cluster, configures and deploys Hipster Shop, and simulates real users.

-With the Sandbox running, you can experiment with various Ops Management tools to solve problems and accomplish standard SRE tasks in a sandboxed environment without impacting your production monitoring setup.
+With the Sandbox running, you can experiment with various Cloud Operations tools to solve problems and accomplish standard SRE tasks in a sandboxed environment without impacting your production monitoring setup.

 ### Architecture of the Hipster Shop application

 The Hipster Shop application consists of a number of microservices, written in a variety of languages, that talk to each other over gRPC.

 **Note:** We are not endorsing this architecture as the best way to build a real online store.
 This application is optimized for demonstration and learning purposes.
-It illustrates a large number of cloud-native technologies, uses a variety of programming languages, and provides an environment that can be explored productively with Ops Management tools.
+It illustrates a large number of cloud-native technologies, uses a variety of programming languages, and provides an environment that can be explored productively with Cloud Operations tools.

 The Git repository you cloned has all the source code, so you can explore the implementation details of the application.
 See the repository [README](https://github.com/GoogleCloudPlatform/cloud-ops-sandbox) for a guided tour.